Schedule a meeting

 -

-Peppol BIS Billing 3.0 - an international standard increasingly used in B2B and also supported by the public sector,
+Peppol BIS Billing 3.0 - the international standard, increasingly used in B2B and fully supported by the public sector.

 -

-Private operators - e-invoicing service providers integrating companies with NemHandel and Peppol.
+Certified private operators - 100+ providers integrating companies with NemHandel and Peppol (Denmark uses no central state platform).

 -